skill-in-projects/backend_6990dae10236cc42fd0576b2/README.md

 ## Deployment

 This backend is configured for Railway deployment using nixpacks.toml.
-# Health Check: Local environment is set up correctly.
+# Health Check: Local environment is set up correctly. shit fuck